carinebatista/carinebatista/README.md

 ##
 ### Fun facts about me:

-:star: I'm a UI Designer and Front-end Dev!
+:star: I'm a Front-end Software Engineer

+:star: Until 2017 I was on the backend side of the force! *(C#, Java, C++, Phyton)*

 :star: I love Physics and Astronomy

-:star: Until 2017 I was on the backend side of the force! *(C#, Java, C++, Phyton)*

 :star: I really Love Star Wars and Doctor Who!